 Also Check: Popular Cloud Service Providers.

-Caching is a technique used by both operating systems and browsers to store DNS resource records.
-This process reduces redundancy by eliminating the need to repeatedly query the DNS server for the same information.
-If a device recently accessed a website, the IP address can be retrieved from its cache, speeding up the connection process.
+DNS Caching is a technique used by both operating systems and browsers to store DNS records.
+By storing the frequently needed domain information, there will be no need to repeatedly query the DNS server for the same information.
+If a device has recently accessed a website, the IP address can be retrieved from its cache, speeding up the connection process.

 DNS cache poisoning, also known as DNS spoofing, is a security vulnerability where corrupt DNS data is inserted into a resolver’s cache.
 This can lead to users being directed to malicious websites instead of the intended sites.